DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * containerIds `array`: The container Ids for the Azure fabric.
     * items `string`
   * location `string`: The Location for the Azure fabric.
   * instanceType `string`: Gets the class type.
-Overriden in derived classes.
+Overridden in derived classes.

 ### AzureToAzureCreateNetworkMappingInput
 * AzureToAzureCreateNetworkMappingInput `object`: Create network mappings input properties/behaviour specific to Azure to Azure Network mapping.